drifter1/compiler/docs/simple-c-language.md

 ### Constants

+#### Integer constant

 An integer constant (**ICONST**) is either the literal 0 or a sequence of digits that does not begin with 0.

+#### Floating-point constant

-A floating-point constant (**FCONST**) is either the literal 0, or a number with a decimal point and at least one digit after it.
-It may have zero or more digits before the decimal point.
+A floating-point constant (**FCONST**) contains a decimal point, with digits either before and after it, or only before or after it.
+Before the decimal point, there can be either the literal 0 or a sequence of digits that does not start with 0.

+#### Character constant

 A character constant (**CCONST**) is either a single printable ASCII character or one of the common escape sequences (e.g. `\n`, `\f`, `\t`, `\r`, `\b`, `\v`) enclosed in single quotes `'`,